 The Easy Insta Profits system that I recently reviewed also looked like a legitimate platform & it tricked many into joining but that turned out to be nothing but a flat-out scam.
 You have to tread carefully when looking at these types of “too good to be true” style opportunities.

 $300 Per Week!?

 The promotional tabs (as shown below) state that the website is going to provide you with a chance to earn up to $300 a week.

-Upon clicking the tabs on the website, a new window opens with a form and couple of instructions.
+Upon clicking the tabs on the website, a new window opens with a form and a couple of instructions.
 They invite you to fill in the information in order to submit your application.
 The explanation under “How Does it Work” suggests that you’ll be contacted if the administrators find matches against your details and you’re told it mainly depends on your location.
-The website actually claims that it has a large database and that you’ll have a high chance of obtaining a well paid mystery shopper position.
+The website actually claims that it has a large database and that you’ll have a high chance of obtaining a well-paid mystery shopper position.

 Mystery Shopping Basics